 Fifty-five (55) countries have banned the mining and use of asbestos, but many other countries have not — and asbestos continues to be produced across the globe.
 The United States remains one of the only Western countries to continue to allow asbestos imports and use, predominantly in the chlor-alkali industry.

 The UK and Australia have the highest mesothelioma cancer incidence rate:

 - United Kingdom — 18.36 per million people

 - Australia — 16.7 per million people

 Even though both nations have banned asbestos, incidences of mesothelioma are still on the rise.

 China uses more asbestos than any other country — 570,000 tons per year.

-Like the United States, these countries have a much higher mesothelioma rate in men than women.
+Much like in the United States, these countries have a much higher mesothelioma rate in men than women.

 Costs of Mesothelioma & Patient Resources

-According to recent estimates, mesothelioma medical costs often reach $500,000 or more.
+Recent estimates show mesothelioma medical costs often reach $500,000 or more.
 This does not account for lost wages if a person can no longer work or if their family members need to stop working to provide care.